aaryavlal/frontend/cores/core-5.md

         </div>

         <div class="tip">
-            <strong>Key Insight:</strong> Parallel isn't always faster!
-For small tasks, the overhead of coordinating between CPU cores can exceed the time saved.
-Serial execution can actually be more efficient when tasks are quick or highly dependent on each other.
-The sweet spot for parallelization is independent tasks that take substantial time to complete.
+            <strong>Key Insight:</strong> Parallel isn't always faster.
+For small tasks, coordination overhead can exceed time saved.
+Serial execution is often more efficient when tasks are quick or dependent on each other.
         </div>

         <div style="background: #0f172a; padding: 20px; border-radius: 8px; margin-top: 15px;">